-However, I do allow my photos to be licensed at a very reasonable rate of $X per photo, for a one-time, non-exclusive use.
+However, I do allow my photos to be licensed at a very reasonable rate of $X per photo, for one-time, non-exclusive use.
 If you are still interested in using my photos, please let me know which ones you wish to use so that I can prepare a licensing agreement for you.

 How to Price Your Photos

-If it’s a large national publisher, and they want to the photo to cover the front page of a magazine, I’m going to charge a lot more than I would for a blog who’s looking for a small photo to use as a featured image.
+The price per photo is dependant on who is asking and the size of the photo they want to use.
+If it’s a large national publisher and wants the photo to cover the front page, I will charge a lot more than I would for a blog looking for a small photo to use as a featured image.

 The price I charge comes down to these factors:

-- Print vs. digital.
+- Print vs digital

-- Commercial vs. editorial.
+- Commercial vs editorial

-- Circulation of the publication.
+- Circulation of the publication

-- The size of the image.
+- The size of the image

-- Whether they want exclusive rights or not.
+- Whether they want exclusive rights

-- The number of photos they want to use (price per image comes down when they want multiples).
+- The number of photos they want to use (price per image comes down when they want multiples)

-But on a rare occasion, you will find someone who is trying their luck first, before they offer payment.
-That’s why it’s always worth replying to them, detailing your pricing for their publication.
+The fact of the matter is that most people looking for free photos are not looking to pay.
+That is why it’s best not to waste too much time with them.
+On a rare occasion, you will find someone trying their luck first before they offer payment.
+That is why it’s always worth replying to them, detailing your pricing for their publication.